nice-digital/nice-design-system/components/nds-filters/README.md

 };
 ```

-The `<FilterPanel />` is a form, which provides a fallback if js is not available.
-A submit button will be visible if js is not available, and the fallback action and method will be applied to the form.
+The `<FilterPanel />` is a form, which will submit via the form action (GET request by default), if js is not available.
+If js is available and an action is supplied, it will override the default behaviour.

 [When you initialize a variable with an object, TypeScript assumes that the properties of that object might change values later, ](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html#literal-inference) so the method here would be inferred to be a string as it could be reassigned before use.
 This means TypeScript will consider the code to have an error if you pass the fallback prop to filter panel with `method: "POST"`.
 Instead you need to add a type assertion like so: `method: "POST" as "POST"`.